 - Gifts (cash or in-kind)

 WHO: Companies or groups that have no specific interest in healthcare but which sell or supply products or services that journalists may consider useful in their work.
-Examples include computers, notepads, PDAs, automobile rentals, hotels, airlines and freelance agencies.
+Examples include computers, notepads, tablets, automobile rentals, hotels, airlines and freelance agencies.

 Nature of Support: Limited